Walking Meditation: How to Meditate While Walking

 In the City

-In the city there is more hustle, noises and distractions, and therefore, the mind is likely to be more stimulated in a city, and there is more need to anchor the mind.
+In the city, there is more hustle, noise and distraction, and therefore, the mind is likely to be more stimulated in a city, and there is more need to anchor the mind.

 Outside in Nature

-It’s refreshing taking a walk outside, in nature, connecting with the open spaces, the fresh air, the sights, sounds, and scents.
+It’s refreshing to take a walk outside, in nature, connecting with the open spaces, the fresh air, the sights, sounds, and scents.

-The stillness of nature, and magnificent landscape tend to calm down and relax the mind.
+The stillness of nature and the magnificent landscape tend to calm down and relax the mind.

 Walking inside Your Home

 Sometimes, it’s not possible to go for a stroll outside.
-In this case, you can walk inside your home, even if this is for a short distance.
-Just walk back and forth at a moderate pace, while meditating.
+In this case, you can walk inside your home, even for a short distance.
+Just walk back and forth at a moderate pace while meditating.

 While doing so, switch off your TV or radio.